LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

    $ cd exercises
 ```

 You should be able to run  `npm start`, but the page will not look pretty.
 Time to fix that!

+{{% notice blue "Note" "rocket" %}}
+   If the `exercises` app doesn't run at first, try running `npm install`.
+Once that process has completed, you should be able to run `npm start` again to get the development server going.
+{{% /notice %}}

 ## Part 1: Modify the CSS